C-section or vaginal delivery :

 Global partners

 Quali-Dec partners are involved in promoting the project worldwide.
-Each institution disseminates the project’s decision-support tools, and health practitioners and researchers guide patients in their choice between natural childbirth and planned caesarean section.
-In their respective countries and locally, their role is essential to make the advantages and disadvantages of each mode of delivery known.
+Each institution distributes the project’s decision-support tools, and health practitioners and researchers guide patients in their choice between natural childbirth and planned cesarean section.
+In their respective countries and locally, their role is essential to raise awareness of the advantages and disadvantages of each mode of delivery.
 The Quali-Dec partners are therefore essential relays to answer questions and guarantee the health of their patients and their babies.

 FAQuali-Dec

-Both methods have their advantages and disadvantages.
-Researchers from the Quali-Dec project have analysed all published studies from around the world that have compared the health outcomes of mothers and newborns according to the mode of delivery.
+Each method has its advantages and disadvantages.
+Researchers from the Quali-Dec project have analyzed all published studies from around the world that compared maternal and newborn health outcomes for each method of delivery.

 There is often a lack of information about the risks associated with each method.
-This is why QUALI-DEC is making the results of these studies available to you, including a downloadable guide and app to help you make the right decision.
-Nevertheless, the latest research clearly shows that there are more complications for both mother and baby after a caesarean section, even if it is planned.
+This is why QUALI-DEC provides you with the results of these studies, including a guide and an application to download to help you make the right decision.
+Nevertheless, the latest research clearly shows that there are more complications for the mother and her baby after a caesarean section, even if it is scheduled.

 Feel free to discuss with your doctor the possibilities of a vaginal delivery for your situation: